 Once you ARE ovulating, then you have the issue of what’s happening AFTER.
 How long is it from the time you ovulate until your period starts?
 If it is less than 10 days (and ideally at least 12 days), your baby can’t implant.
 Most women end up taking Vitex* (also known as chasteberry), a natural herbal supplement that will help your hormones to normalize and will increase your luteal phase.

 (pssst – note from Donielle here: Vitex is also good for lowering the amount of prolactin in the body, hence another reason why it may be successful in helping you ovulate.
-But also know that while it’s a great help to some women, others find that it increases symptoms of hormone imbalance.
-Make sure to watch this video ((or at least read the summary, if you plan on trying vitex – Expert advice on vitex.)
+But also know that while it’s a great help for some women, others find that it increases symptoms of hormone imbalance.
+Make sure to watch this video, or at least read the summary, if you plan on trying vitex – Expert advice on vitex.)

 Be aware that even if the whole thing seems like a mess, you WILL get back to normal eventually.
 Night feedings are a real fertility killer, for more than one reason!
 My son (13 months) still sleeps with me and some nights still nurses 4 – 6 times.
 My daughter (2.5 years) didn’t do this so becoming pregnant the second time was easy.
 Not as much the third time.
 But, slowly, I’ve noted my signs getting back to normal.
 It’s just taken several months longer.
 Three months ago I was ovulating on CD 27 with luteal phase of only 9 days!
 Then on CD 21 with luteal phase 11 days.
 And most recently, on CD 15 and was hoping this was a pregnancy cycle (but not yet, unfortunately).
 As you can see – it’s SLOWLY returned to normal.
 I wasn’t regular from my first postpartum period (as I was with my daughter, who slept mostly through the night at 4 months and started solids early too), but, it IS happening.